ianw3214/bananana/README.md

 - Use asynch for database operations so it doesn't wait on these calls
 - Inventory limit (Don't catch fish once limit reached)
 - Compress data before sending? - maybe not super important until bandwidth becomes an issue
-- Limit one login per account at a time
+- ~Limit one login per account at a time~

 ## TODOs (OTHER)

 - Centralized data source for shared data between server/client
-- ~Make id vs name more clear and consistent~
+- Prefer using name over id as identification over packets